Skip to content

 like Chinatown in San Francisco.

-a young ripped man is inviting me,
+a young ripped man invited me

 for drinks,